|The University of Adelaide||Home | Faculties & Divisions | Search|

 Megan works with ARC postdoctoral research fellow Dr Tanya Zivkovic who is engaged in critical obesity studies in GSSA.

-Critical persectives on eating disorders and obesity; anorexia and desire, public understandings of obesity science (Barker's hypothesis, early origins of disease, epigenetics); gender and social class; material feminisms; phenomenology and sensory experiences; theories of embodiment.
+Critical persectives on eating disorders and obesity; anorexia and desire, public understandings of obesity science (Barker's hypothesis, early origins of disease, epigenetics); the anthropology of epigenetics; new materialism; phenomenology and sensory experiences; gender and social class; theories of embodiment.

 Current PhD students